She makes no sense to him, much of the time.

 Step 3: Seeking Stability

-The ultimate goal is stability, not a real relationship.
+The ultimate goal in his model is stability, not a real relationship.
 The man, without knowing it, is trying to exercise control over events to create the stability he desires in his life.
 In other words, if he responds in a certain way, he can and should have her respond to him in the way he wants.
 No meaningful intimacy or growth, for either partner, can occur in such an environment.
-Instead, it is a way of avoiding discomfort – that is the ultimate goal.
+Instead, it is a way of avoiding discomfort – that is the ultimate goal here.